 the cellars.
 Past the barrels of corn and turnips, behind the wine racks, to the enormous oak door.
 He

 fished out his key from his left pocket and unlocked the chains, careful to keep

 them from rattling.

-Not many of the castle residents knew about this chamber, and Drystan had become privy to it
+Not many of the castle residents knew about this chamber, and Drystan had become privy to it only

-children who escaped from the trials of the elven lords to this old castle in
+escaped from the trials of the elven lords to this old castle in

 Wales.
 The once-leader of the Rebellion thought it safer to store records and enchanted artifacts

 beyond the barrier of magic that surrounded England.
 He thought they could be kept more safely

 Sir Robert had been wrong, at least where the scepters of the elven lords were concerned.
 They

 may not have the power they would possess within England to enhance each elven lord's magic, but